heartcombo/devise/README.md

 ### Configuring multiple models

-Devise allows you to set up as many roles as you want.
-For example, you may have a User model and also want an Admin model with just authentication and timeoutable features.
-If so, just follow these steps:
+Devise allows you to set up as many Devise models as you want.
+If you want to have an Admin model with just authentication and timeout features, in addition to the User model above, just run:

 ```ruby
 # Create a migration with the required fields